 It is always worth reviewing your credit history before entering the mortgage process to avoid any unnecessary delays or surprises.
 You can do this by visiting a site such as Experian.

 So, you’ve received your credit history and it’s not great.
 What now?

 You may find that the ‘high street’ lenders are reluctant to offer you a shared ownership mortgage with bad credit.
-However there are other providers that may consider you.
-You must be prepared though, the rates for your shared ownership mortgage could be higher than if you had a clean credit history.
+However, there are other providers that may consider you for a shared ownership mortgage.
+You must be prepared though, the rates for your shared ownership mortgage could be higher than if you had a good credit history.
 This is because the lender’s exposure to risk is higher.
 For whatever reason, your credit history shows that you have not always been able to manage your finances.
 Although this is often through circumstance and not through choice, you must understand that the lender needs to protect themselves.

 It may all sound a bit serious, and well it is really.
 But don’t be put off by ‘no’.
-There are some helpful resources online such as:
+There are some helpful resources online such as the Money Advice Service.

 In the meantime, you can always have a look to see what is available in your area.
 It helps when saving to have a vision of what it is you are saving for.
 There is plenty of inspiration on MovingSoon!
 Good luck.